-- (iv) An investment entity is an entity that - (a) Obtains funds from one or more investors for the purpose of providing those investor(s) with investment management services; - (b) Commits to its investor(s) that its business purpose is to invest funds solely for returns from capital - (c) Appreciation, investment income, or both; and measures and evaluates the performance of substantially all of its investments on a fair value basis. - (d) All of the above - (v) Which of the following is true as per Ind AS 111? - (a) In a joint arrangement the parties are bound by a contractual arrangement. - (b) In a joint arrangement the parties enjoy joint control of the arrangement. - (c) A joint arrangement is either a joint operation or a joint control. - (d) All of the above - (vi) Which of the following is true as per Ind AS 113? - (a) The fair value of a liability reflects the effect of non-performance risk. - (b) Three widely used valuation techniques are the market approach, the cost approach and the income approach. - (c) The asset or liability measured at fair value might be either a stand alone asset or liability or a group of assets and/or liabilities. - (d) All of the above. - (vii) Fair value hierarchy is categorized into - (a) Four levels of inputs - (b) Three levels of input - (c) Two levels of inputs - (d) Only one level of input
+- (iv) An investment entity is an entity that - (a) Obtains funds from one or more investors for the purpose of providing those investor(s) with investment management services; - (b) Commits to its investor(s) that its business purpose is to invest funds solely for returns from capital - (c) Appreciation, investment income, or both; and measures and evaluates the performance of substantially all of its investments on a fair value basis. - (d) All of the above - (v) Which of the following is true as per Ind AS 111? - (a) In a joint arrangement the parties are bound by a contractual arrangement. - (b) Some parties enjoy joint control in a Joint arrangement. - (c) A joint arrangement is either a joint operation or a joint control. - (d) All of the above - (vi) Which of the following is true as per Ind AS 113? - (a) The fair value of a liability reflects the effect of non-performance risk. - (b) Three widely used valuation techniques are the market approach, the cost approach and the income approach. - (c) The asset or liability measured at fair value might be either a stand alone asset or liability or a group of assets and/or liabilities. - (d) All of the above. - (vii) Fair value hierarchy is categorized into - (a) Four levels of inputs - (b) Three levels of input - (c) Two levels of inputs - (d) Only one level of input - (viii) Pre-acquisition dividend of subsidiary company received by parent in post-acquisition period is - (a) Subtracted from cost of investment in separate balance sheet of Parent - (b) Subtracted from cost of investment for determining goodwill in consolidated balance sheet - (c) Adjusted in other equity of consolidated balance sheet - (d) Not adjusted for preparing separate balance sheet of parent.

-- (i) (a)

-- (ii) (a)

-- (iii) (c)

-- (iv) (d)